-- 1. Number of Members The members of the Committee shall be appointed by the Board.
-The Committee will be composed of not less than three (3) Board members. - 2.
-Independence The Committee shall be constituted at all times of directors who are "independent" (a) within the meaning of all Canadian securities laws and stock exchange requirements, each as in effect and applicable to Hydro One Limited from time to time; and (b) of the Province of Ontario within the meaning of the Governance Agreement between the Company and the Province of Ontario (as amended, revised or replaced from time to time, the "Governance Agreement"). - 3.
-Financial Literacy Each member shall be "financially literate" within the meaning of other applicable requirements or guidelines for audit committee service under securities laws or the rules of any applicable stock exchange, including NI 52-110.
-At least one member will otherwise qualify as an "audit committee financial expert" as defined by applicable rules of the Securities and Exchange Commission.

-- 4. Cross-Appointment No member may serve on the audit committee of more than two other public companies, unless the Board determined that this simultaneous service would not impair the ability of the member to serve effectively on the Committee. - 5.
-Appointment and Replacement of Committee Members Any member of the Committee may be removed or replaced at any time by the Board and shall automatically cease to be a member of the Committee upon ceasing to be a director.
-The Board shall fill any vacancy if the membership of the Committee is less than three directors.
-Whenever there is a vacancy on the Committee, the remaining members may exercise all its power as long as a quorum remains in office.
-Subject to the foregoing, the members of the Committee shall be appointed by the Board annually and each member of the Committee shall remain on the Committee until his or her successor shall be duly appointed and qualified or his or her earlier resignation or removal. - 6.
-Committee Chair Unless a Committee Chair is designated by the full Board, the members of the Committee may designate a Chair by majority vote of the full Committee.
-The Committee Chair shall be responsible for leadership of the Committee and reporting to the Board.
-If the Committee Chair is not present at any meeting of the Committee, one of the other members of the Committee who is present shall be chosen by the Committee to preside at the meeting.
-The Committee Chair shall also appoint a secretary who need not be a director. - 7.
-Conflicts of Interest If a Committee member faces a potential or actual conflict of interest relating to a matter before the Committee, other than matters relating to the compensation of directors, that member shall be responsible for alerting the Committee Chair.
-If the Committee Chair faces a potential or actual conflict of interest, the Committee Chair shall advise the Board Chair.
-If the Committee Chair, or the Board Chair, as the case may be, concurs that a potential or actual conflict of interest exists, the member faced with such conflict shall disclose to the Committee the member's interest and shall not be present for or participate in any discussion or other consideration of the matter and shall not vote on the matter. - 8.
-Meetings The Committee shall meet regularly and as often as it deems necessary to perform the duties and discharge its responsibilities as described herein in a timely manner, but not less than four (4) times a year.
-The Committee shall maintain written minutes of its meetings, which will be filed in the Company's corporate minute books.
-The Board Chair may attend and speak at all meetings of the Committee, whether or not the Board Chair is a member of the Committee. - 9.
-Separate In Camera Meetings The Committee shall meet regularly, but no less than quarterly, with the Chief Financial Officer, the head of the internal audit function (if other than the Chief Financial Officer) and the external auditors in separate in camera sessions to discuss any matters that the Committee or any of these groups believes should be discussed privately and such persons shall have access to the Committee to bring forward matters requiring its attention.
-The Committee shall also meet at each meeting of the Committee without management or non-independent directors present, unless otherwise determined by the Committee Chair.
+- 38. Number and Appointment of Members The members of the Committee will be appointed by the Board annually and each member of the Committee will remain on the Committee until his or her successor is duly appointed or upon his or her earlier resignation or removal in accordance with this Mandate.
+The Committee will be composed of not less than three (3) Board members. - 39.
+Financial Literacy Each member must be "financially literate" within the meaning of the applicable requirements or guidelines for audit committee service under securities laws or the rules of any applicable stock exchange, including National Instrument 52-110 Audit Committees (as amended, revised or replaced from time to time, "NI 52 110").
+At least one member will otherwise qualify as an "audit committee financial expert" as defined by applicable rules of the United States Securities and Exchange Commission. - 40.
+Cross-Appointment No member may serve on the audit committee of more than two other public companies, unless the Board has determined that such simultaneous service would not impair the ability of the member to serve effectively on the Committee. - 41.
+Removal, Replacement and Vacancy of Committee Members Any member of the Committee may be removed or replaced at any time by the Board and will automatically cease to be a member of the Committee upon ceasing to be a director.
+The Board will fill any vacancy if the membership of the Committee is less than three (3) directors.
+Whenever there is a vacancy on the Committee, the remaining members may exercise all of its powers if a quorum remains in office. - 42.
+Committee Chair Unless a Chair of the Committee is designated by the full Board, the members of the Committee may designate a Chair by majority vote of the full Committee.
+If the Committee Chair is not present at any meeting of the Committee, one of the other members of the Committee who is present will be chosen by the Committee to preside at the meeting.
+The Committee Chair will be responsible for carrying out the duties and responsibilities prescribed for Committee Chairs in the Company's Position Description for Committee Chairs. - 43.
+Meetings The Committee will meet regularly and as often as it deems necessary to perform the duties and discharge its responsibilities as described herein in a timely manner, but not less than four (4) times a year.
+The Committee will maintain written minutes of its meetings, which will be filed with the Company's corporate minute books.

-- 10. Professional Assistance The Committee may require the external auditors to perform such supplemental reviews or audits as the Committee may deem desirable and may retain such special legal, accounting, financial or other consultants as the Committee may determine to be necessary to carry out the Committee's duties, in each case at the Company's expense and inform the Chair of the Governance Committee of any such retainer.
-The Company's external auditors will have direct access to the Committee at their own initiative. - 11.
-Reliance Absent actual knowledge to the contrary (which shall be promptly reported to the Board), each member of the Committee shall be entitled to rely on: (a) the integrity of those persons or organizations within and outside the Company from which it receives information; (b) the accuracy of the financial and other information provided to the Committee by such persons or organizations; and (c) representations made by management and the external auditors as to any information technology, internal audit and other permissible non-audit services provided by the external auditors to the Company and its subsidiaries. - 12.
-Reporting to the Board The Committee will report through the Committee Chair to the Board following meetings of the Committee on matters considered by the Committee, its activities and compliance with this Mandate.
+- 44. Separate In Camera Meetings The Committee will meet at each meeting of the Committee without management or non-independent directors present, unless otherwise determined by the Committee Chair. - 45.
+Reliance Absent actual knowledge to the contrary (which must be promptly reported to the Board), each member of the Committee will be entitled to rely on: (a) the integrity of those persons or organizations within and outside the Company from which it receives information; (b) the accuracy of the financial and other information provided to the Committee by such persons or organizations; and (c) representations made by management and the external auditors as to any information technology, internal audit and other permissible non-audit services provided by the external auditors to the Company.